AliakseiBaryliuk/it-academy/src/main/java/by/itacademy/brest/class1/readme/bytecode_explanation.md

 ### Class Declaration:

-The class is named by.itacademy.brest.classone.HelloWorld.
+The class is named by.itacademy.brest.class1.HelloWorld.
 It has a minor version of 0 and a major version of 61.
 The class has two flags: ACC_PUBLIC and ACC_SUPER.
 It extends the java.lang.Object class.